Microsoft Onsite Interview: What Every Round Actually Tests

 The AA Round: One Person Holds the Veto

-The AA interviewer is a senior leader.
-Often a principal engineer, a director, or a VP.
+Today's AA interviewer is a senior leader, often a principal engineer, a director, or a VP.
 Before your session begins, they've read every piece of feedback from every prior round.
 If your system design was weak, expect system design questions.
 If your behavioral answers lacked depth, expect behavioral questions.
 The AA exists specifically to probe the gaps that earlier rounds flagged.

 The AA is also thinking longer term.
 Not whether you can traverse a binary tree today, but whether you can grow with the company over the next several years.
 Have a specific answer to "why Microsoft" that connects to the actual team and problem space, not a generic answer about scale or mission.
 Have a genuine thought about where you want to be in two to three years.
 "I want to keep growing" is not an answer.
 It's a placeholder.